 \subsection{R-tree based Query Processing}

-We consider the GSGQ problems for large-scale LBSNs where the user information is stored on external disk storage.
+We consider the GSGQ problems for large-scale LBSNs where the users' location and social information are stored separately on external disk storage as described in~\cite{Armenatzoglou}.
 A baseline approach of processing GSGQs on an R-tree index of user locations is as follows.
 For a $GSGQ_{range}$ $Q_{gs}=(v, range, c)$, we first find all users located inside $range$ via R-tree, then compute the $c$-core $W'$ of the subgraph formed by these users.
 If $v$ exists in $W'$, then $W=W'-\{v\}$ is the final result; otherwise, there is no result for $Q_{gs}$.
 Since the user filtering step can be done in $O(|V|)$ time and the core decomposition step can be done in $O(|V|+|E|)$ time, the complexity of this method is $O(|V|+|E|)$.

-For a $GSGQ_{rkNN}$ $Q_{gs}=(v, rkNN, c)$, we access the users in ascending order of their spatial distances to $v$.
-A priority queue $H$ and a candidate result set $\widetilde{W}$ are employed to facilitate query processing.
+For a $GSGQ_{rkNN}$ $Q_{gs}=(v, rkNN, c)$, according to its definition, we access the users in ascending order of their spatial distances to $v$.
+As such, we use a similar procedure to kNN search on R-tree.
+Specifically, we employ a priority queue $H$ whose priority score is spatial distance to $v$, and a candidate result set $\widetilde{W}$.
 At the beginning, $\widetilde{W}$ is initialized as $\{v\}$ and all the root entries of the R-tree are put into $H$.
 Each time the top entry $e$ of $H$ is popped up and processed.
 If $e$ is a non-leaf entry, its child entries are accessed and put into $H$; otherwise, $e$ is a leaf entry, i.e., a user, so $e$ is added into $\widetilde{W}$.
 When the size of $\widetilde{W}$ exceeds $k$, we compute the $c$-core $W'$ of the subgraph formed by the users in $\widetilde{W}$.
 If $|W'| \geq k+1$ and $v\in W'$, $W=W'-\{v\}$ is the result; otherwise, the above procedure is continued until the result is found.
 Since each round of $c$-core detection can be done in $O(|V|+|E|)$ time, the complexity of this method is $O(|V|(|V|+|E|))$.